gabssnake/observablehq-docs/docs/accounts-workspaces/permissions.md

 Note that it is not possible to grant team notebook permissions to someone who is not a member of the team.
 Conversely, if someone is removed from a team, then they will lose all access (permissions) to the team's notebooks.
 In addition, all team notebooks that a team member created that were still **Private** to them will be trashed if the member is removed from the team.

-**For more information** on team workspaces, see [Team and individual workspaces](https://observablehq.com/@observablehq/team-and-individual-workspaces?collection=@observablehq/workspaces).